Sam10K/CFD-solver-MATLAB/README.md

 * Run the file NS_solve.m file to run the solver.
 * Some example mesh files and their boundary condition files are provided.
 * Set the boundary conditions using the files 'U.bc', 'V.bc', 'P.bc' inside the folder named BC.
 Check the example boundary condition files.
-Currently supports fixed value, wall and zero gradient boundary condition
+Currently supports fixed value and zero gradient boundary conditions
 * You can edit the solver setup parameters using the file 'solver_setup' inside the solver_setup folder
 * Schemes and SIMPLE algorithm parameters can alo be edited using the files inside the solver_setup folder